nekiga/printf/README.md

 # printf
-Project to recreate the printf function in c.
+Pedagogical project to recreate the printf function in c.
-Steps:
-Make printf logic
-Make necessary functions
-Make MakeFile

 Flags:
 %c Prints a single character.